DUI: Here are the Penalties for Drink-Driving in Singapore

 The accused was initially given 2 weeks’ imprisonment and 3 years’ disqualification from driving.
 After appeal, his imprisonment was reduced to 1 week after considering the accused’s restitution to his victims.
 His illustrious service to the SAF and further disciplinary action posed by his employer (SAF) were also not deemed as relevant mitigating factors.

-Examples of Drink-Driving Mitigating Factors Shown to be Invalid in Court Include:
+Examples of Drink-Driving Mitigating Factors that are Invalid in Court Include:

 - “It was only a short distance”